optimizely/agent/docs/readme-sync/v4.0/deploy-as-a-microservice/030 - use-optimizely-agent/index.md

 Optimizely Agent provides [APIs](https://library.optimizely.com/docs/api/agent/v1/index.html) that enable running feature flag rules, such as A/B tests and targeted flag deliveries.
 Agent provides equivalent functionality to all our SDKs.
 At its core is the [Optimizely Go SDK](doc:go-sdk).

-### Running flag rules
+### Running feature flag rules

-The Decide [endpoint](https://library.optimizely.com/docs/api/agent/v1/index.html#operation/decide) lets you run flag rules, such as A/B tests or targeted feature flag deliveries.
+The Decide [endpoint](https://library.optimizely.com/docs/api/agent/v1/index.html#operation/decide) buckets a user into a feature flag variation (choosing between multiple enabled or one disabled variation) as part of a flag rule.
+Flag rules include A/B tests and targeted feature flag deliveries.
 To run a flag rule, use:

 `POST /v1/decide?keys={flagKey}`